Surrey Yeomanry: C Squadron

 In March the German Army began withdrawing to the Hindenburg Line (Operation Alberich) and on 20 March the Surrey Yeomanry squadron was ordered forward to cross the Somme and discover where the Germans were.
 Next day its patrols skirmished with German rearguards at Vermand, suffering a few casualties.
 It then held a line around Bernes until relieved on 24 March, remaining at Vraignes thereafter under occasional shellfire.
 The squadron underwent training in April before relieving D Sqn DoLOY attached to 48th (South Midland) Division, later 42nd (East Lancashire) Division, manning the front line at Villers-Faucon.
 It returned to Roisel in mid-May.

 On 1 July 1917, III Corps Cavalry Regiment was ordered to be dismounted and sent for infantry training; all the horses had been sent away by 24 July.
 The Surrey Yeomanry squadron was rejoined by Maj the Hon Eric Thesiger, a prewar officer of the regiment.
-In September 1917 it was drafted into 10th (Service) Bn (Battersea), Queen's (Royal West Surrey Regiment), originally a 'Pals battalion' of Kitchener's Army, in 41st Division (the DoLOY squadrons were posted to a battalion of the Manchester Regiment).
-On 7 October Maj Thesiger was promoted to command the battalion, later transferring to the 10th (Service) Bn (Kent County), Royal West Kent Regiment.
-41st Division went to the Italian Front in November, then returned to France in early 1918 and fought through the German spring offensive and the final Allied Hundred Days Offensive.
+In September 1917 it was drafted into 10th Bn Queen's (the DoLOY squadrons were posted to a battalion of the Manchester Regiment).
+Major Thesiger became second-in-command of the 10th Queen's, and on 7 October was formally transferred to that regiment.
+He then moved to the King's Royal Rifle Corps and Major Bonsor became second-in-command of 10th Queen's.
+41st Division went to the Italian Front in November, then returned to France in early 1918 and fought through the German spring offensive.
+Thesiger returned to command 10th Queen's after the offensive ended, later transferring to the 10th (Service) Bn (Kent County), Royal West Kent Regiment.
+10th Queen's with its remaining Surrey yeomen then fought through the final Allied Hundred Days Offensive.